chyiiiiiiiiiiii/chyiiiiiiiiiiii/README.md

 <img align="right" width="440" src="dash.png" />

-I am a flutter lover in Taiwan.
+I live in Taiwan.

-Keep making Chinese community of flutter stronger.
+Keep making Chinese community of Flutter stronger.

 Wish you have a good day!